-A steak differs from a roast in that a steak is meant to be an individual portion, while a roast serves more than one person.
+A steak differs from a roast in that a steak is typically meant to be an individual portion, while a roast serves more than one person.

 Beef steak naming confusion

-In England, steak names relate to what part of the animal they came from.
-In the US and Canada, steak names are subject to flights of fancy that don’t even give you a clue that the steak came from a cow at all:
+In England, beef steak names relate to what part of the animal they came from.
+In the US and Canada, beef steak names are subject to flights of fancy that don’t even give you a clue that the steak came from a cow at all: